OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-26.md

 ## Matthew 26:18

-He said, “Go into the city to a certain man and say to him, ‘The Teacher says: My time is near; I will keep the Passover at your house with my disciples.’”
+He instructed them, “Go into the city and find a certain man.
+Tell him, ‘The Teacher says: My time is near; I am to share the Passover at your house with my disciples.’”

 ## Matthew 26:19